-These Faux-Leather Leggings Are the Only Pair You Need This Winter
+These Size-Inclusive Faux Leather Leggings Are the Only Pair You Need

 So in these moments we pause and ask ourselves: Does a pair of leggings we can wear in public actually exist?

-Well this is when we stumbled upon Commando's Perfect Control Faux Leather Leggings.
+Well this is when we discovered Commando's Perfect Control Faux Leather Leggings.
 In general, we're big fans of faux leather leggings, but typically they're a whole ordeal: hard to put on, uncomfortable and just not practical.
 Magically, these are a whole different ball game.

-Another good thing is that they come in a few bold-but-neutral colors (black, grey, brown and green) so you can rewear them all winter long, pairing them with tons of different looks.
+These leggings come in bold-but-neutral colors (black, espresso, gunmetal, pine, navy, oxblood, rose gold, bronze and white), so you can rewear them all winter long, pairing them with tons of different looks.
+They're available in sizes XS-XL on Nordstrom, and X-Small through 3X-Plus (and in all colors) on Amazon.

 We swear, everyone in our office is obsessed, wears them daily and isn't tired of them yet.

 Perfect winter pant under $100, yeah we found you.